Remember WHY you're here.

 Anger is a response to emptiness and fear, usually a lifetime accumulation of those feelings.
 With sufficient Real Love, we simply don’t need anger anymore.
 You've now gained a deeper understanding of the real causes of anger — one that's better than all anger management resources for mental health out there.
 Keep reading to learn how you can go beyond anger management techniques to eliminate anger from your life.

-Download this Free Report and learn how to replace your anger with peace and happiness.
+Download this Free Guide and learn how to replace your anger with peace and happiness.

 Think about all the times you’ve become angry at a spouse, a child, a co-worker, or a friend.
 On a single one of those occasions did your anger ever bring you a sense of genuine peace or happiness?
 Did your anger ever bring you closer to another person?
 Or enrich your relationship?
 Anger is uniformly harmful, both to us personally and to our relationships.